Learn how Voximplant PDS (predictive dialing system) works in detail and how to use it for your calling campaigns.

 The Voximplant predictive dialing system works as follows:

 The system (instead of operators) calls customers.
 If customers answer, the system instantly connects them with the waiting operators.
-Predictiveness here means that the system knows how many operators are free now, how many are busy, the average call time, etc. The system makes calls in such a way that the maximum number of operators are busy so as to minimize situations when a customer answers, but there are no free operators.
+Predictiveness here means that the system knows how many operators are free now, how many are busy, the average call duration, etc. The system makes calls in such a way that the maximum number of operators are busy so as to minimize situations when a customer answers, but there are no free operators.

 - A PDS client sends the maxAbandonRate to the Init stream.
 The abandon rate is the percentage of inbound phone calls made to a call center that are abandoned by the customer before speaking to an agent.
 It is best to specify the value in the range of 0.01 - 0.5.
-Optionally, a PDS client also sends the statistics to set up the system: average call time, percentage of successful calls, and average time of a complete call cycle, including post-processing.
+Optionally, a PDS client also sends the statistics to set up the system: average call duration, percentage of successful calls, and average time of a complete call cycle, including post-processing.
 It takes about 5 minutes, during which the statistics adapt to reality.
 A PDS client here is the client you create on your side.
 See the example of how to create one in GO on our GitHub page.

 - The PDS server requests the number of tasks (Get Calling task) from the PDS client and then gets the message with the UID type and JSON custom data.
 This data is used in the VoxEngine scenario, so make sure to specify the phone numbers to call in there.
 Then the server starts the scenario, distributes the calls to operators using our ACD, and sends their results to the Voximplant PDS server to be taken into account by the system.
 Please note that sending the status of the task is on you, not the system.

-To send the call results to the PDS server, you can use the scenario shown in the Read.me.
+To send the call results to the PDS server, you can use the scenario shown in the Readme.
 It is important to send

 DIAL_COMPLETEon the Connected event, and